 Business faculty are researching topics related to healthcare such as quality improvement, healthcare accounting, pricing and promotion, practices used by physicians to determine whether to prescribe specific pharmaceuticals and effects of high-deductible insurance plans on health outcomes.

 For example, although flu vaccination has been shown as the best way to avoid a flu epidemic, vaccination rates in the U.S. still hover around 50 percent.
 To date, most initiatives to increase this have focused on patients, with limited success.
 Faculty are working with a leading flu vaccine service provider to instead encourage providers to drive vaccination rates.
 They implemented a randomized controlled trial with more than 200 primary care clinics throughout the U.S. focused on creating provider incentives and ranking-based feedback.

 Increasingly projects take a team approach and so involve researchers across Carolina.
 Collaborative studies include burnout in nursing, workplace safety and the impact of high-deductible health plans.
 The scholarship also includes research by interdisciplinary student teams and doctoral students, such as business doctoral student who is studying rural health and hospital issues.

 Preparing business leaders

-"When we brought together the industry advisory board, one of the big things they brought up was a reminder about the University's role as an honest broker to have conversations," says Staats.
-"We can bring folks together to ask difficult questions and offer some of our own perspectives in order to try to strengthen the practice of healthcare."
+"When we brought together the industry advisory board, they pointed to the University's role as an honest broker to have conversations," says Staats.
+"We bring folks together to ask difficult questions and offer some of our own perspectives to try to strengthen the practice of healthcare."

-"At our best we are a catalyst," says Staats.
-"We do a number of things well but we enable others to do even more."
+The needs in healthcare – in business, in society – are enormous and we are seeking ways to help, share information and opportunities, says Staats.
+"At our best we are a catalyst.
+We do a number of things well, but we enable others to do even more.